inkbottle-9/mc_mod__i_feel_bad/README.md

 ## 3. server or client

-- This is a pure server-side module.
-If it is used on the server, then this module is not necessary on the client side
+- This is a pure server-side module
+- If used on the dedicated server, this module is not necessary on the client side
+- Single-player or LAN play is also supported

 ## 4. config